gtxaspec/wz_flash-helper/docs/README_other_options.md

 If you are using `wz_mini_hacks` with Stock firmware, you can rename wz_mini's kernel file to `sdcard_boot.wz_mini` and specify that filename with the option.

-After all operations are finished, that file will be renamed to:
+After all operations are finished, that file will be copied and renamed to:

 - `factory_ZMC6tiIDQN` if your camera is on T20
 - `factory_t31_ZMC6tiIDQN` if your camera is T31

 This kernel file will be booted on the next boot without having to pull the SD card and rename it manually.
 Seamless transition!

-If you are on OpenIPC profile, SD card kernel specified with `new_sdcard_kernel` will be renamed to `factory_0P3N1PC_kernel` instead.
+If you are on OpenIPC profile, SD card kernel specified with `new_sdcard_kernel` will be copied and renamed to `factory_0P3N1PC_kernel` instead.
 Unless you are using `wz_mini_hacks` or using the SD card kernel for personal purposes, you should disable it.

 **✅ Option: `custom_scripts`**